scizzorz/rain/docs/index.md

 #### Module names

-Typically, a module's name is simply the normalized version with the `.rn` suffix removed:
+Typically, a module's name is the normalized version with the `.rn` suffix removed:

     my_file.rn -> myfile